 Secondly, private ownership of hospitals should be embraced.
 The idea is simple, we give contracts to private companies to build and maintain a hospital.
 The NHS then rents out the hospital with their doctors and nurses and equipment.
 The hospital is then mainly an NHS one, but just under private ownership.
 However, there is a private section for those willing to pay for the slightly nicer accommodation.
 Through this, the private healthcare companies then rent the equipment from the NHS, making the NHS money.
 The National Health Service absorbs so much money, it would be nice if it could make some other than from health tourism.

-Actually, although the NHS takes up 9% GDP, it’s cost per capita (per person) is low compared to the rest of the continent – $4,246 compared to Germany’s $5,728.
+Although the NHS takes up 9% GDP, it’s cost per capita (per person) is low compared to the rest of the continent – $4,246 compared to Germany’s $5,728.
 The NHS fails due to it’s lack of efficiency.
-Removing beaucracy, combining the trustees around the country to operate as one and allowing hospitals to be privately owned will not only reduce the cost but make the NHS improve drastically.
+Removing bureaucracy, combining the trustees around the country to operate as one and allowing hospitals to be privately owned will not only reduce the cost but make the NHS improve drastically.

 Point of information